4 Loan Forgiveness Programs for Teachers

-Forgives up to $17,500 of your Direct or FFEL Subsidized or Unsubsidized Loans after 5 complete and consecutive years of teaching at a qualifying school.
+TLF forgives up to $17,500 of your Direct or Federal Stafford Loans after 5 complete and consecutive years of teaching at a qualifying school.

-- To maximize your forgiveness amount, you can apply for a Teacher Loan Forgiveness Forbearance, which means you will not have to make monthly loan payments (however, interest will still accrue).
-Borrowers who have a loan balance that is greater than the TLF amount they are applying for (either 17,5000 or $5,000) are not eligible for this type of forbearance.
+To maximize your forgiveness amount, you can apply for a Teacher Loan Forgiveness Forbearance, which means you will not have to make monthly loan payments (however, interest will still accrue).
+Borrowers who have a loan balance that is greater than the TLF amount they are applying (either 17,5000 or $5,000) for are not eligible for this forbearance type.

-- For example, Jane teaches special education at an eligible low income school and her loan balance is $10,500.
-She is planning on qualifying for Teacher Loan Forgiveness in 5 years to pay off her loan balance, but she doesn’t want to make payments in the meantime because lowering her loan balance will reduce her loan forgiveness amount.
-Jane decides to apply for a TFL Forbearance so she doesn’t have to make payments on her loans and so she can receive as much loan forgiveness as possible.
+For example, Jane teaches special education at an eligible low-income school, and her loan balance is $10,500.
+She is planning on qualifying for Teacher Loan Forgiveness in 5 years to pay off her loan balance.
+But she doesn’t want to make payments in the meantime because lowering her loan balance will reduce her loan forgiveness amount.
+Jane decides to apply for a TLF Forbearance so she doesn’t have to make payments on her loans and so she can receive as much loan forgiveness as possible.

-- You apply for TLF after you’ve completed the five-year teaching requirement.
+You apply for TLF after you have completed the five-year teaching requirement.
 Learn more about the TLF Program.

 Perkins Loan Cancellation for Teachers

-- This program can only forgive your Federal Perkins Loans.
-Check to see if you have Perkins loans at StudentAid.gov.
+This program can only forgive your Federal Perkins Loans.
+Visit your dashboard to check if you have Perkins Loans.

-- If you’re eligible for this program, up to 100% of the loan may be canceled for teaching service, in the following increments:
+If you are eligible for this program, up to 100% of the loan may be canceled for teaching service, in the following increments:

 - 15% canceled per year for the first and second years of service